 Memorial University did not have a formal approval process for Posters prior to this incident; students and community members were free to post on bulletin boards.
-However, in a statement about these posters, University president Gary Kachanoski announced that the University would create formal Postering Guidelines.
+Following the incident, Poster Guidelines came into effect.

 There are no recent cases of MUNSU failing to uphold free expression rights on campus.

 In the 2018–19 financial year,* Memorial University received $420,018,000 in taxpayer dollars in the form of government grants.
 These taxpayer funds accounted for 67.4% of their annual revenue.